Chapel of ease

 Some chapels of ease are buildings which used to be the main parish church until a larger building was constructed for that purpose.
-For example, the small village of Norton, Hertfordshire, contains the mediaeval church of St Nicholas, which served it adequately for centuries; but when the large new town of Letchworth was built, partly within the parish, St Nicholas's became too small to serve the increased population.
-This led to the building of a new main church building for the parish, and St Nicholas's became a chapel of ease.
+For example, the small village of Norton, Hertfordshire, contains the mediaeval church of St Nicholas, which served it adequately for centuries, but when the garden city Letchworth was built, partly within the parish, St Nicholas's became too small to serve the increased population.
+This led to the building of a new main church for the parish, and St Nicholas's became a chapel of ease.

 Chapels of ease are sometimes associated with large manor houses, where they provide a convenient place of worship for the family of the manor, and for the domestic and rural staff of the house and the estate.
 There are many such chapels in England, for example that at Pedlinge in Kent.
-An example in the New World is Saint John's Chapel of Ease in Chamcook, New Brunswick, Canada, which was built in the 1840s to support a gentleman's house and the small settlement of shipbuilders, farmers, and grist-mill nearby.
+An example in the New World is Saint John's Chapel of Ease in Chamcook, New Brunswick, Canada, which was built in the 1840s to support a gentleman's house and the small nearby settlement of shipbuilders, farmers, and a grist-mill.

 Sometimes an ancient parish church is reduced in status to a chapel of ease due to a shift of population.
 The churches of St Mary Wiston and All Saints' at Buncton in West Sussex are an example of this.
-For centuries St Mary's was the parish church (located near to Wiston House and therefore the centre of population), whilst All Saints' served the nearby hamlet of Buncton, as a chapel of ease.
+For centuries St Mary's was the parish church, located near to Wiston House and therefore the centre of population, whilst All Saints' served the nearby hamlet of Buncton, as a chapel of ease.
 Today, however, the resident population of Wiston is tiny, whilst Buncton has grown, so that in 2007 the status of the buildings was reversed, with All Saints' becoming the parish church, and St Mary's reduced to a chapel of ease.

 When two or more existing parishes are combined into a single parish, one or more of the old church buildings may be kept as a chapel of ease.
-For example, the six Roman Catholic parishes in Palo Alto, California, were combined into a single parish, St. Thomas Aquinas Parish in 1987.
+For example, the six Roman Catholic parishes in Palo Alto, California, were combined into a single parish, St. Thomas Aquinas Parish, in 1987.
 Since then, St. Thomas Aquinas Church serves as the parish church, with Our Lady of the Rosary Church and St. Albert the Great Church as chapels of ease.

 When a parish is split because of expanding population a chapel of ease may be promoted to a full parish church.
-An example of this is St. Margaret's Church, Rochester in Kent which started as a chapel of ease for the parish of St Nicholas in 1108, became a parish church in 1488 then reverted to a chapel of ease when the parish was recombined with St Peter's in 1953.
+An example of this is St. Margaret's Church, Rochester in Kent which started as a chapel of ease for the parish of St Nicholas in 1108, became a parish church in 1488, then reverted to a chapel of ease when the parish was recombined with St Peter's in 1953.